JasonWei05/llm4games/README.md

 # LLM4Games: Training LLMs to Play Games with RL and SFT

-This repository contains a clean implementation for training Large Language Models (LLMs) to play games using Supervised Fine-Tuning (SFT) and Group Relative Policy Optimization (GRPO).
+This repository contains a simple implementation for training Large Language Models (LLMs) to play games using Supervised Fine-Tuning (SFT) and Group Relative Policy Optimization (GRPO) using Unsloth's 4-bit quantized LoRA and TRL.

 ## Features